qdtomzhang/assurity_test/Readme.md

 ============================================================================ 2 passed in 0.10s ============================================================================
 ```
+If you are using Pycharm to run, it will detect the missing package automatically and you need to accept the suggestions from Pycharm.
+Make sure you are using the venv that crated before in your IDE
-If you get failure, it should be caused by environment settings.
+If you get failure inside IDE, mostly it should be caused by python environment settings.
 Please refer to the requirement.txt file to manually install.
-If you are using Pycharm, it will detect the missing package automatically and you need to accept the suggestions from Pycharm.

-**Tips**:

-1. if you in Pycharm by right click the file "test_category.py", you may need to keep the code in ‘test_category.py’:

-`with open("test/resources/api_baseline.json") as f:
-`
-2. while when you run in CMD, you may need to change to:

-`with open("resources/api_baseline.json") as f:`

-or you just **`cd`** to the folder of "assurity_api_test"

 **Others:**